“Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering”

 God appeals to three titles of the child of God to live the Christian life: “elect of God, holy and beloved.”
 Today we come to the second title.

 “Holy” means separated unto God.
-This means that God can take the worst believer and by his grace can turn him into someone who is holy, set apart unto God.
-God calls us holy in Hebrews 3:1,
+This separation means that God can take the worst believer and, by His grace, can turn him into someone who is holy, set apart unto God.
+God calls believers holy in Hebrews 3:1,

 “Therefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our confession, Christ Jesus.”

-The word “saint” is the same word as “holy.”
-God calls Christians “saints” (holy) in
+The word “saint” is the same as “holy.”
+God calls Christians “saints” (holy) in Colossians 1:2,

 Colossians 1:2, “To the saints and faithful brethren in Christ who are in Colosse.”